onzfonz/comp227/src/content/4/en/part4d.md

 ![vs code rest response for incorrect login details](../../images/4/19ea.png)

-### Limiting creating new notes to logged-in users
+### Limiting creating new tasks to logged-in users

-Let's change creating new notes so that it is only possible if the post request has a valid token attached.
+Let's change creating new tasks so that it is only possible if the post request has a valid token attached.
-The note is then saved to the notes list of the user identified by the token.
+The task is then saved to the tasks list of the user identified by the token.

 There are several ways of sending the token from the browser to the server.
 We will use the [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.